 The Louisiana Clerks' of Court Retirement and Relief Fund (the Fund) was established and provided for by R.S.
 11:1501 of the Louisiana Revised Statutes (LRS).
-In accordance with this law, the Fund is administered by a board of trustees made up of ten members composed of the president, first vice-president, treasurer, second vice-president and immediate past president of the Clerks' Association, one retired clerk elected by the Clerk's Association, two additional members elected by the Clerk's Association, the chairman of the Retirement Committee of the Louisiana House of Representatives, and the chairman of the Retirement Committee of the Senate, or their designees.
+In accordance with this law, the Fund is administered by a Board of Trustees made up of 11 members composed of the president, first vice-president, treasurer, second vice-president, and immediate past president of the Clerks' Association, one retired clerk elected by the Clerk's Association, three additional members elected by the Clerk's Association, a member of the House Committee on Retirement, appointed by the Speaker of the House Representatives or his designee, and the chairman of the Senate Committee on Retirement or his designee.